Marketing

 Email marketing guide for IP attorneys

-Pascal Moungouango
+Pascal

 CMO

-Pascal Moungouango is an accomplished sales and marketing expert with over 7 years of industry experience.
+Pascal is an accomplished sales and marketing expert with over 7 years of industry experience.
 After completing his Master of Science in Economics & Business in Germany, he has spent most of his career developing 360 marketing campaigns and implementing digital projects and sales processes in B2C and B2B.
 Pascal has worked at notable organizations such as BMW and Mercedes-Benz.
 He is an advocate of results-driven digital marketing for IP firms with measurable outcomes.

 Receive the latest articles, IP insights, and offers from WeCrest.